Xterior/ICONHAWK/README.md

-Disclaimer: This software is still early alpha (and requires development knowledge to run for now) it also include some flaws so to speak.
-It has also only been tested on Mac so if you have any issues on any other operating system HMU!
+Disclaimer: This software is still early alpha and may have some bugs in them.
+If you find any please report them to: icxhawk@gmail.com

 TODO: